A Legacy of Scholarly Research

 His philosophy in his endeavors was this:

 “I wish to be known as an investigator who strove to find the truth about the runic inscriptions found in North America and who would not brook myth-o-mania and pointless speculation.
 This meant it was necessary to work with the Swedish experts and accomplish things along academic lines.
-My work with Professor Henrik Williams of Uppsala University is the best thing I have accomplished for advancing research on the Kensington Runestone of Minnesota, the Heavener Rune Stone of Oklahoma, the Narragansett Stone of Rhode Island and the Spirit Pond Rune Stones of Maine.”
+My work with Professor Henrik Williams of Uppsala University is the best thing I have accomplished for advancing research on the Kensington Runestone of Minnesota, the Heavener Runestone of Oklahoma, the Narragansett Runestone of Rhode Island, and the Spirit Pond runestones of Maine.”

 Dr. Richard Nielsen passed away on July 3, 2016.

 In response to this bequest, the Dr. Richard Nielsen Collection was reviewed and indexed.
-Following that, AARS formally signed an agreement in August 2018 with the Minnesota Historical Society, to serve as custodian for these holdings and to make them available to researchers and the public.
+Following review, AARS formally signed an agreement in August 2018 with the Minnesota Historical Society to serve as custodian for these holdings and to make them available to researchers and the public.

-MHS representative, Duane Swanson and Loraine Jensen, President of AARS.
-AARS is in the process of transferring the Dr. Richard Nielsen Collection.
+MHS representative Duane Swanson and Loraine Jensen, President of AARS, are shown in the process of transferring the Dr. Richard Nielsen Collection.